building sustainability, expecting risk, preparing for disaster

 An organisational re-design represents a critical opportunity to ensure IT is better aligned with the strategic direction of an organisation.

-Despite the obvious value in implementing structural changes, the many choices on offer has inadvertently developed a crowded market in which the competing approaches and differing priorities have made the task of implementing a best-fit design extremely complex and difficult to navigate.
+Despite the obvious value in implementing structural changes, the many choices on offer have inadvertently developed a crowded market in which the competing approaches and differing priorities have made the task of implementing a best-fit design extremely complex and difficult to navigate.

 - Structure is not just your organisational chart